-Environmental considerations for CCS activities include careful site selection and evaluation, regulatory and permitting requirements, and environmental and social impact assessments to identify potential impacts and mitigation measures.
-International agreements, such as the London Protocol, can offer guidelines on CCS activities in marine environments.
+Environmental considerations for both engineered and nature-based CCS activities include careful site selection and evaluation, regulatory and permitting compliance, and environmental and social impact assessments to identify potential effects and necessary mitigation measures.
+International frameworks, such as the London Protocol, provide guidance on the responsible conduct of CCS in marine environments.

 Navigating New Frontiers with Ocean Science